csci-1301/csci-1301.github.io/labs/ArrayOperations/readme.md

 int[] right = { 73, 74, 67, 107, 111, 108, 66 };
 ```

-Implement statements to merge these two arrays, such that the resulting array contains the following values, in this order:
+Implement statements to merge `left` and `right` by creating a new, larger array that holds both of their values, in this order:

 ```
 101, 76, 74, 94, 94, 73, 74, 67, 107, 111, 108, 66